fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 let inline addThem x y = x + y
 ```

-### Drawback - Type-generic code is less succinct and less general than explicit function-passing code
+### Drawback - Type-generic code is less general than explicit function-passing code

 Type-generic code relying on IWSAMs (and SRTP) can only be used with types that satisfy the constraints.
 If the types don't satisfy, you have a lot of trouble.